mkasulecoder/mkasulecoder/README.md

 <h2>🧩 Did you Know?</h2>
-“The best thing about a boolean is even if you are wrong, you are only off by a bit.”
+“Debugging is like being a detective in a crime movie where you are also the murderer.”

 <h2>My life in loops 🔁</h2>